millsguo/anit_cms_for_zf3/README.md

-At night and in transportation - CMS
+ANIT - CMS
 ====================================

 Introduction
 ------------

-Hi everyone, My name is Romuald GEBLEUX, I am a web and mobile developer.
-I wish you welcome to the repository of "At night and in transportation - CMS".
+Welcome to the repository of "Anit - CMS".
-I decided in 2013 to learn Zend Framework.
+In 2013 I decide to learn Zend Framework.
-In order to learn the basics of this framework, I took the decision to develop my own cms.
+In order to learn the basics of this framework, I have the project to develop my own cms.
-At the beginning, It was really basic but step by step I added more features.
+At the beginning, It was really basic but step by step I've added more features.
-Finally I share my work because I think it is not a prototype anymore but a real cms.
+Finally I share my work because I think it is not a prototype anymore but people or company can use it as a cms.
 I add more features step by step in order to fit most demanding needs for building a web site.
-So why do I give this name to this cms ?
-Just because I have started developing this cms when I was in a train or at night.

 Principles of the cms